 On November 26, 2019, one of our wholly owned subsidiaries acquired certain assets and assumed certain liabilities of N&S Supply of Fishkill, Inc., a distributor of air conditioning, heating and plumbing products operating from seven locations in New York and Connecticut.
-The purchase price was composed of cash consideration of \$12,000, the issuance of 22,435 shares of Common stock having a fair value of \$4,032 and the payment of certain indebtedness.
-The purchase price resulted in the recognition of \$2,722 in goodwill.
-The tax basis of the acquired goodwill recognized is deductible for income tax purposes over 15 years.
+The purchase price was composed of cash consideration of \$12,000, the issuance of 22,435 shares of Common stock having a fair value of \$3,871, net of a discount for lack of marketability, and the repayment of certain indebtedness.
+The purchase price resulted in the recognition of \$4,672 in goodwill and intangibles.
+The fair value of the identified intangible assets was \$1,540 and consisted of \$770 trade names and distribution rights, and \$770 in customer relationships to be amortized over an 18-year period.
+The tax basis of such goodwill is deductible for income tax purposes over 15 years.